-Chemistry - (i.e., a second semester of a general chemistry course or beyond); Inorganic chemistry covering the nature of matter (e.g., atoms, chemical bonds, gases, liquids and solids, solutions, colloids and change of state) is useful.
+Chemistry - (i.e., general chemistry course or beyond); Inorganic chemistry covering the nature of matter (e.g., atoms, chemical bonds, gases, liquids and solids, solutions, colloids and change of state) is useful.
 A similar introductory course in organic chemistry is also desirable because most all of the molecules relevant to brewing are organic.
 Ideally, you should understand nomenclature, structure, bonding/bonds and isomerism of organic molecules, and the properties of functional groups on alcohols, esters, organic acids, aldehydes and ketones as these compounds are important in intermediary metabolism and in beer flavor.

 Physics - Physics is a very useful foundation for our engineering courses, and candidates without engineering course experience should complete some physics coursework.
-Physics courses on heat (temperature and thermal properties of matter and heat transfer) and mechanics (mechanical properties of matter, motion, work/ energy, momentum, gas laws) are useful.
+Physics courses on heat (temperature and thermal properties of matter and heat transfer) and mechanics (mechanical properties of matter, motion, work/energy, momentum, gas laws) are useful.
 Courses on electricity, magnetism and light are not applicable.
-Process control courses are not a substitute for physics courses, but have their own value for parts of the curriculum.

-Engineering - Candidates with engineering courses (whether or not a degree was granted) are likely to have adequate physics and math skills and probably a sufficient grasp of chemistry for our program.
+Engineering - Candidates with mechanical and/ or chemical engineering courses are likely to have adequate physics and math skills and probably a sufficient grasp of chemistry for our program.
 However, such candidates are often under prepared in biology and should concentrate on biology courses.